 Ixekizumab (Taltz) is a biologic medication used to treat psoriatic arthritis, plaque psoriasis, ankylosing spondylitis, and non-radiographic axial spondyloarthritis.
 Biologic medications are proteins designed by humans that affect the immune system.
 Ixekizumab blocks the inflammatory protein IL-17A.
 This improves joint pain and swelling from arthritis and rash in psoriatic conditions.

 Ixekizumab can lower the ability of your immune system to fight infections.
-If you develop symptoms of an infection while using this medication, you should stop it and contact your doctor.
-All patients should be tested for tuberculosis before starting on Ixekizumab.
+If you develop symptoms of an infection while using this medication, you should stop it and contact your rheumatology provider.
+All patients should be tested for tuberculosis and hepatitis before starting on Ixekizumab.
 The most common side effects are infections, injection site reactions, upper respiratory infections, and lowering of white blood cells called neutropenia.
 Rare cases of inflammatory bowel disease (Crohn’s disease or ulcerative colitis) have been seen.
 Ixekizumab has not been studied in pregnancy or breastfeeding.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.